danieljl05/thesis-management/readme.md

 ```bash
 docker exec -it th_lm_configuration php artisan migrate --seed
 ```

+If you have executed the previous commands you can go to [localhost](http:/localhost:80) and you should login using admin@gmail.com as username and 123 as the password.

 ### Deploy front changes if the containers are already up